What to Eat After Tooth Extraction: 60 Soft Foods to Eat

 4. Prolonged Bleeding: If bleeding continues beyond 24 hours post-extraction, consult your dentist.

-FAQs About What to Eat After Tooth Extraction
+FAQs Regarding What to Eat After Tooth Extraction

 Generally, you should follow a soft food diet for about a week.
 However, your dentist will provide specific guidance based on your individual case.